vestrel00/Triangle-Game/README.md

-        * An invalid line is a line that is already drawn, overlaps another line, or does not represent a line in the matrix (IndexError or wrong format).
+        * An invalid line is a line that is already drawn, overlaps another line, or does not represent a line in the game board (or wrong format).

 # Client and server communication